bjacobel/rak/README.md

   - [CloudFormation](https://aws.amazon.com/cloudformation/) template to set up those AWS resources for you

 ###Using it in a project
-`react-redux-boilerplate` requires Node 6.
+Rak requires Node 6.
 In addition, to use the automatic AWS deployment features, you'll need both an AWS account and a Travis CI account.

 ###Deployment
-`react-redux-boilerplate` includes a CloudFormation template that can create & configure all the AWS resources it needs.
+Rak includes a CloudFormation template that can create & configure all the AWS resources it needs.
 You'll want to create the CloudFormation stack before you push to your master branch for the first time.
 To do that:

 1. Add AWS configuration to your environment.
 See the AWS doc on [configuring the command-line interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).
 2. Add project configuration to `./config.js`, including the name of your project and the domain it'll live at.